Australia–Denmark relations: High-society visits

 On 1 February 1987, Danish Queen Margrethe II visited Australia.
 In December 2009, during the 2009 United Nations Climate Change Conference, Australian Prime Minister Kevin Rudd visited Denmark.
-On 17 August 2010, Princess Mary of Denmark visited Tasmania, her Australian state of origin.
-Princess Mary, although a Danish citizen due to her marriage to Crown Prince Frederik, was born and raised in the Australian state of Tasmania.
-It is this royal connection between the two countries that has had the most effect to their respective citizens' interests in their bilateral ties, particularly in Australia's media coverage of Denmark-Australian relations and Danish royalty.
+On 17 August 2010, then Crown Princess Mary visited Tasmania, her Australian state of origin.
+Queen Mary, although a Danish citizen due to her marriage to King Frederik X, was born and raised in the Australian state of Tasmania.
+It is this royal connection between the two countries that has had the most effect on their respective citizens' interests in their bilateral ties, particularly in Australia's media coverage of Denmark-Australian relations and Danish royalty.
 News on Danish royal affairs are common in Australia.

 Treaties

 A number of Australia–Denmark bilateral treaties have been agreed between the two countries, covering extradition, trade, taxation, social security, defence and other matters.